top of page

 [Major awards received]

-Selected for the 40th, 42nd, 43rd, 44th, 45th, 1st, 2nd, 3rd, 6th, 7th, 8th, 9th Nitten Exhibitions, Selected as a Special Selection for the 10th Nitten Exhibition and Nitten Exhibition Associate Exhibition
+Selected for the 40th, 42nd, 43rd, 44th, 45th, 1st, 2nd, 3rd, 6th, 7th, 8th, 9th Nitten Exhibitions, Selected as a Special Selection in the 10th Nitten Exhibition and Nitten Exhibition Associate Exhibition

 Nana Solo Exhibition